ADVOCATES ARE TRAINED TO ASSIST VICTIMS OF CRIME

 Trained advocates are available to provide support and assistance through medical, reporting and legal procedures.
 We can help at medical facilities, police departments, universities and other institutions.
 Our advocates can also provide assistance with "no contact" orders, criminal and civil court cases, or other legal processes.

-Advocates offer victims information, emotional support, and help finding resources and filling out paperwork.
-Sometimes, advocates go to court with victims.
+Advocates offer information, emotional support, and help finding resources and filling out paperwork.
+Sometimes, advocates go to court with our survivors.

-Advocates may also contact organizations, such as criminal justice or social service agencies, to get help or information for victims.
+Advocates may also contact organizations, such as criminal justice or social service agencies, to get help or information for survivors.
 Some advocates staff crisis hotlines, run support groups, or provide in-person counseling.

 Advocates' responsibilities vary depending on their job description and where they work.
 Typically, the role of an advocate may include: